21423236/DeferredShading/README.md

 ## Capabilities

-Thescene which I’m using the demonstrate the rendering system iscontained within a cube that is 4 x 4 x 4.
-The system can easilyrender up to 5,000 local lights with medium to large radii ofinfluence and maintain real-time standards.
-Beyond this points, itcan handle 10,000 to 40,000 local lights with small to medium radiiof influence.
+The scene which I’m using the demonstrate the rendering system is contained within a cube that is 4 x 4 x 4.
+The system can easily render up to 5,000 local lights with medium to large radii of influence and maintain real-time standards.
+Beyond this points, it can handle 10,000 to 40,000 local lights with small to medium radii of influence.

 10,000 Local Lights: